Search

 Copied

-Here, the has been a helper to explore the options available on the Hub.
+Here, the ModelSearchArguments has been a helper to explore the options available on the Hub.
 However, it is not a requirement to make a search.
-Another way to do that is to visit the and pages in your browser, search for some parameters and look at the values in the URL.
+Another way to do that is to visit the models and datasets pages in your browser, search for some parameters and look at the values in the URL.